timothymillar/TEFingerprint/docs/method.rst

 are then extracted into a array of integer values, per reference molecule for each categories-strand group.

-A non-soft-clipped informative read is identified when its mate read has mapped to a know transposon.
-The informative read has then been mapped to a reference genome where it will (usually) be within insert-length distance of a transposon insertion in the sample genome.
-Thus the insertion size of the initial paired end data is a reasonable estimate of the expected size of transposon-flanking clusters of informative reads.
-Using this information, clusters of informative read-tips are identified using a novel density-based clustering algorithm described bellow.

 Density based clustering
 ~~~~~~~~~~~~~~~~~~~~~~~~

+Within each array of tip positions we expect to find clusters of tips with
+widths that are proportional to the insertion size of the initial paired reads.

 The DBSCAN family of clustering algorithms identify clusters based on point
 *density*.
 Points that form dense regions are grouped into cluster while